Skip to content

 Adult dose

-Frequency: Single loading dose; then 75 mg once daily
+Frequency: Single loading dose, then once daily

 Dose adjustments